A blog by Ronny Allan

 Small Intestine, Large Surgery.
 Patient experience plus expert reviews.

-Pancreatic Neuroendocrine Tumours – surgical decisions – about surgery for Pancreatic NETs
+Pancreatic Neuroendocrine Tumours – to cut or not to cut – about surgery for Pancreatic NETs

-For GammaKnife/CyberKnife/Stereotactic Radiosurgery (SRS), see Radiation therapy below.
+For GammaKnife/CyberKnife/Stereotactic Radiosurgery (SRS) and SBRT, see Radiation therapy below.
 For NanoKnife see Ablation Techniques below

 Somatostatin is a hormone that controls the release of several other hormones, such as insulin and glucagon.
 Somatostatin analogues are drugs similar to the hormone somatostatin and used to control the symptoms created by the hormone-like substances released by a NET.
 They may also slow the growth of a NET, although they do not generally shrink the tumours.